 Did You Know Termite Damage In Frisco, TX Is Avoidable?

 Here in Frisco, Texas, it’s incredibly common for termites to invade homes and buildings.
 Our warm temperatures and favorable environment provide termites with what they need to remain active year-round.
 Unfortunately, termites are one of the most destructive insect pests that infest Frisco properties.
 Given enough time, termites are capable of causing significant damage and weakening the structure of your home or business building.
-But, with the right management and prevention strategies, termite damage is avoidable.
-A few termite prevention tips you can use to avoid attracting termites to your property include:
+But, with the proper management and prevention strategies, termite damage is avoidable.
+Here are a few termite prevention tips you can use to avoid attracting termites to your property include:

 - Removing dead or rotting wood from your lawn, such as old fence posts, logs, stumps, and stick piles.

 - Avoid the use of mulch around your property.

 - Keep at least a 2-foot barrier between wooden portions of your building and the soil.

 - Reduce sources of excess moisture such as water-damaged wood and faulty gutter systems.